 Waiver Approval

-• Within 30 days before semester/term: the Student’s account will be credited within 10 business days accordingly.
+- If the student’s waiver is approved, the Student’s account will be credited within 10 business days accordingly.

-• If the waiver is denied the SHIP fee will remain on the student’s account.
-Students whose alternative insurance does not meet the waiver criteria, will be informed and advised of their options, including re-submitting of waiver and/or opting into SHIP.
+- If the waiver is denied the SHIP fee will remain on the student’s account.
+Students whose alternative insurance does not meet the waiver criteria will be informed and advised of their options, including re-submitting of waiver and/or opting into SHIP.

 No Continuous Waivers

 A waiver approval never extends beyond the academic year for which it was approved.
-Each subsequent academic year, during the waiver/enrollment period, a Student must affirmatively opt out (i.e. submit a waiver) for that academic year.
+Each subsequent academic year, during the waiver/enrollment period, a Student must affirmatively opt-out (i.e. submit a waiver) for that academic year.

 Students who obtain a SHIP waiver during the fall semester will automatically waive coverage for the entire academic year and do not need to submit a waiver for the spring semester.
-However, such Student may request to enroll in SHIP in the Spring, or any time after the Fall enrollment/waiver period if the request is connected to a “qualifying life event” by submitting an application at https://www.gallagherstudent.com/laverne
+However, such Students may request to enroll in SHIP in the Spring, or any time after the Fall enrollment/waiver period if the request is connected to a “qualifying life event” by submitting an application at https://www.gallagherstudent.com/laverne

 Students who receive a health insurance waiver for the spring semester must submit a waiver again the following fall semester/term.